pingcap/docs/tidb-cloud/migrate-from-mysql-using-data-migration.md

 To migrate only existing data of the source database to TiDB Cloud, choose **Existing data migration**.

-You can choose to use physical mode or logical mode to migrate existing data.
+You can only use logical mode to migrate existing data.
 For more information, see [Migrate existing data and incremental data](#migrate-existing-data-and-incremental-data).

 ### Migrate only incremental data